Cruise the Sheltered Waters of the Salish Sea, the World's Best Place to See Orcas

 Day 1: Seattle, Washington / Embark Ship

-Arrive in Seattle and transfer to the pier to board the National Geographic Quest.
+Arrive in Seattle and transfer to the pier to board the National Geographic Venture.

 Once we cast off, we'll enjoy a cocktail cruise along the city's waterfront, admiring the ever-growing skyline with its famous icon, the Space Needle, on view to the north while Mt.
 Rainier rises like a giant white sentinel in the south.
 We make our way up through Puget Sound, skirting Whidbey Island and the Kitsap Peninsula on our way to the San Juans.